rafaeleliasrb/nestedLogic/README.md

 ```

 <p align="justify">
-For selected the right class were created FineFactory class:
+And for selected the right class were created FineFactory class:
 </p>

 ```java